-Dr. Walter Albert Koch was born on September 18 1895 and died February 25, 1970, He developed his system for the Hamburg School, and it was originally used by Witte and the Uranians before they abandoned a house system entirely and went to their dial.
-It was originally named the “birthplace” system but has been used for other purposes like Joyce Wehrmann’s gambling scenario.
+Dr. Walter Albert Koch was born on September 18 1895 and died February 25, 1970, He developed his system for the Hamburg School, and Witte and the Uranians originally used it before they abandoned a house system entirely and went to their dial.
+It was originally named the “birthplace” system but has been used for other like Joyce Wehrmann’s gambling scenario.
 He did not release it publicly until 1964 and is today in America, at least the Koch system is a close second to the Placidus system and worldwide third behind the Argentinian Topocentric but it has one major flaw that has caused it from eclipsing all competitors, and that is the cusps are just as points on the ecliptic, and do not intersect it.
 This is problematic if the astrologer uses Primary Directions.

 That said, the late Swiss astrologer Bruno Huber uses it exclusively in his work but that is okay since Switzerland, as does most of America, falls between the latitudes between 66N and 66S which is all Koch’s house tables define; for example Fairbanks Alaska is right at the limit at 64 North 50 while obviously the Artic Circle is outside of it.

 The Alchabitius House system, made for the Middle East, has the same flaws.
 These two houses show why many astrologers pick a house system that works in their latitude and ignore births born outside of it.
 That though with all the immigration into Western Countries is becoming harder to do.